Where are you located?

 May We Rent A Single Cabin?

-No, our A-frame cabins are for groups and include all 6 cabins, bathrooms, common area, kitchen and mess hall.
+No, sorry, our A-frame cabins are for groups and include all 6 cabins, bathrooms, common area, kitchen and mess hall.

 What do I need to bring besides my normal camping gear?

 - Reef Safe Sunscreen: Commercial sunscreen is detrimental to our fragile reef.
 If you find benzophenone-2, or BP-2 in the ingredients, DO NOT use for water activities: snorkeling, swimming, etc. Instead, use eco-friendly sunscreen, or even better, use protective clothing (rash guards, etc.)